Finding financing for your enterprise or any other cause close to your heart can be daunting.

 So let’s look at some of Harv’s fundamental ideas around finding capital, and believe it if you dare, that imagination is the hardest part, but creativity becomes easier once you realize and comprehend it.

-Although time may be limited, consider these basic options before you start:
+Although time may be limited, Harv urges you to consider these basic options before you start:

 It should be obvious but it had to be said.